MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 The Business Central cloud migration tools for Dynamics GP include the **GP Company Migration Configuration** page.
 This page allows you to make global settings for all companies selected to migrate with the ability to update at a company level if necessary.

-In addition to the GP Company Migration Configuration page you can select which modules you would like migrated from GP to Business Central.
-You will be able to select from the following modules to migrate: Accounts Payable, Accounts Receivable, Bank, Open Purchase Orders and Inventory.

 ## Prerequisites

 You've set up cloud migration.
 For more information, go to [Run cloud migration setup](migration-setup-gp.md).